Yogesh-sarma/Machine-Learning/Support vector Regression/ReadMe.md

-Dataset used for Linear SVR is Boston Housing prices.
+Dataset used for Linear SVR is Boston Housing prices.csv.
-Dataset used for Supprt_vector_regression is Positio_salaries
+Dataset used for Support_vector_regression is Position_salaries.csv